 What is the Ioniq 6?

-The Hyundai Ioniq 6 is the company’s next-generation sedan design, an electric car that will launch in 2022.
+The Ioniq 6 is Hyundai’s next-generation sedan design, an electric car that will launch in 2022.

 What are the main features of the Ioniq 6?

 Spacious cabin, highly adjustable seats, wireless connectivity & V2L are known features of Ioniq 6.

 What is the range of the Ioniq 6?

-The Hyundai Ioniq 6 is expected with a range of about 500 km (WLTP) with 80 per cent charging possible in 18 minutes.
+The Hyundai Ioniq 6 is expected with a range of over 500 km (WLTP) with 80 percent charging possible in 18 minutes.